Guide, Updated 18 May 2026

 Compare against centres within 90 minutes

-A centre 60 minutes away with 3 fewer difficult features may lift your pass odds by 10 to 15 percentage points.
+A centre 60 minutes away with 3 fewer difficult features can have a pass rate 10 to 15 percentage points higher.
 The travel time is worth it for most learners.

 4. 04